VSCode For Python

 Install Plugins

-Install these plugins and you are done, Python
+Install these plugins and you are done, Python, Python for VSCode, Python Extension Pack, Python Indent, Python Path.

 First Python Program